zameel7/tic-tac-toe/README.md

 - This is a minimal tic-tac-toe game

-- This can be played by 2 players
+- This can be played by two players
-    > (This does not have a single player mode now)
+    > (This does not have a single-player mode now)

-### Working of game
+### Working of the game
 __________________________

 #### main.py

-> The game on beginning
+> The game at beginning
     - Asks the first player to choose a marker
     - The second player gets assigned the other marker based on what the first player chooses